protocol7/vysper-on-android/README.md

 To set up port forwarding to allow a XMPP client to connect the running Vysper server:

     adb forward tcp:5222 tcp:5222

+You should now be able to connect an XMPP client to port 5222 on the host computer, which will be forwarded to Vysper running on Android.
+Pretty cool.